 Strawberry Cheesecake Recipe

-strawberry cheesecake topped with strawberry sauce topping and fresh strawberries
+Strawberry cheesecake topped with strawberry sauce topping and fresh strawberries.

 Each layer has its own merits.
-The crust is exceptional because of its simplicity, buttery taste, and a hint of cinnamon.
-The filling is so creamy and rich.
+The crust is exceptional for its simplicity, buttery flavor, and hint of cinnamon.
+The filling is so creamy, rich, dense, and decadent.
 The topping uses fresh strawberries in a sweet, syrupy glaze!
 The flavors meld so well together that it is like a trio of terrific tastes in every bite.
+No matter what you are having, this dessert will probably be the star of the show, so make sure everyone saves some room for a piece.
+If you are a cheesecake fan, check out my mouthwatering cheesecake recipes.

-a slice of strawberry cheesecake topped with strawberry sauce topping and fresh strawberries on a plate
+A slice of strawberry cheesecake topped with strawberry sauce topping and fresh strawberries on a plate.

 Why you’ll love this recipe: